TA Training Digital Badge

 To earn the TAT badge:

-- Write and submit a 500-600 word “Self-reflection” essay by filling out this Google form (UH login required) by Monday of the following week.
-Please refer to the “Actions Plans” and “Self-reflection Essay Rubric” below for more details.
+- Write and submit a 500-600 word “Self-reflection” essay through this Google form (UH login required) by Monday of the following week.
+Please refer to the “Action Plan” and “Self-reflection Essay Rubric” below for more details.

 Visit the TA Training Schedule page for session dates and times.